Do you have a complaint?

 - the name and telephone number of the person handling the complaint;

-No obligation to handle complaints
+No obligation to process a complaint

-PartnerPete is not obliged to handle a complaint if:
+PartnerPete is not obliged to process a complaint if:

-Partner Pete will inform the complainant about not handling a complaint as soon as possible, at the latest within four weeks after receiving the description of the complaint.
+If a complaint will not be processed, PartnerPete will notify the complainant as soon as possible but no later than four weeks after receiving the description of the complaint.

-In the case of a less complicated complaint, in which no extensive investigation is required and, among other things, no external persons have to be involved, a response within a few days is appropriate.
+For less complicated complaints that do not require an intensive investigation and for which no external parties need to be involved, for instance, a response within a couple of days is appropriate.
 The aim is to call the complainant within 48 hours.
-Partner Pete responds to other complaints one of the following decisions within four weeks of receiving a complaint:
+In the case of other complaints, PartnerPete will respond with one of the following decisions within four weeks of receiving a complaint:

-- the complaint is unfounded;
+a. the complaint is not justified;

 b. the complaint is fully or partially justified.

 Closing a complaint

-A complaint is closed if the complainant withdraws the complaint, after it appears from consultation with the complainant that the complainant no longer needs any further handling of the complaint, or Partner Pete has handled the complaint and follow-up has been given to the decision and the consequences thereof have been followed up.
+A complaint is closed if the complainant withdraws his complaint after it emerges, following consultation with the complainant, that the complainant no longer wishes for the complaint to be further processed, or if PartnerPete has settled the complaint and the decision and the consequences thereof have been followed up.
 The complainant is notified of the fact that a complaint is no longer processed, stating the reasons.

 Internal information and archiving

-After handling the complaint, Partner Pete retains the original complaint form and a copy of the electronic termination notice for a period of seven years.
-Other documents are destroyed.
-An overview is also kept of all complaints received.
+After the complaint is processed, PartnerPete will keep the original complaint form and a copy of the electronic closure notice for a period of seven years.
+Other documents will be destroyed.
+Furthermore, a record is kept of all complaints received.

-This regulation comes into effect on October 1, 2019 and can be cited as "Complaints Procedure Partner Pete".
+This procedure comes into effect on 1 October 2019 and can be referred to as the “PartnerPete Complaints Procedure”.

-This complaints procedure is published on the website of Partner Pete and can be offered to you electronically after you have requested this by telephone via +31 (0) 85 - 0477 927 or by e-mail email@example.com.
+This complaints procedure will be published on the website of PartnerPete and can be sent to you electronically after your relevant request via our contact form.